 It is recommended though new teams should use “out-of-the-box” agile implementation and then change after a few iterations.
 The reason this is recommended so the team knows why the certain process is there, need to recognise the value in the process before deciding not suitable.
 For example, in XP there are multiple relationships dependent on each other (See diagram below).
 As you can see relentless testing leads onto refactoring so the team needs to understand the counter balance before making the decision to remove a task from the process.

 Scrum is also not open to change in its processes but guidelines like iteration length can be changed to suit an organisation.
-The team should be raising concerns with the process in the retrospectives so it can be discussed openly and small changes could be implemented to improve the process.
+The team should be raising concerns with the process in the agile retrospectives so it can be discussed openly and small changes could be implemented to improve the process.
 Kanban is an Agile methodology that is friendly to change and can adapt to the environments requirements.

 Value Stream Mapping